HomeOfVapourSynthEvolution/VapourSynth-waifu2x-opt/README.md

 ## Important Note

-- This filter is *very very slow*, much slower than my implementation of the BM3D denoising filter (https://github.com/HomeOfVapourSynthEvolution/VapourSynth-BM3D).
+- This filter is *very very slow*, much slower than my implementation of the [BM3D denoising filter](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-BM3D).

 - Few denoising parameters can be adjusted and the denoising is only applied to Y channel.
 Thus I would recommend BM3D for general denoising purpose rather than waifu2x.Denoise, the denoising quality of both filters achieve the state of art.